17 Easy Onigiri Recipes (No Nori Seaweed!)

 There you go!
 Here are five onigiri variations for you!
 Which one is appealing to you?
 With these colorful rice balls, it would be fun to have an onigiri party (our kids love it).

-How To make Onigiri Using Plastic Wrap
+How To Make Onigiri Using Plastic Wrap

-Using plastic wrap is a super easy and quick way to shape Onigiri.
+Using plastic wrap is a super easy and quick way to shape onigiri.
 Also, it’s safer, as holding rice with wet hands will increase germs over time.

-2. Wrap the rice.
+Wrap the rice.

-• You are in a furry.
+• You’re in a hurry.

 Onigiri Molds